gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 Sometimes the body connection, body diode and enhancement/depletion mode indicators are removed altogether from the schematic symbol, and a simplified set of symbols as below are used:

-{{% img src="mosfet-schematic-symbols-simplified-style-n-ch-p-ch.svg" width="800" caption="An simplified/alternate style for a MOSFET symbol.
+{{% figure src="mosfet-schematic-symbols-simplified-style-n-ch-p-ch.svg" width="800" caption="An simplified/alternate style for a MOSFET symbol.
 Note the different convention used for the direction of the arrows!
 There is also no distinction between depletion and enhancement-mode MOSFETs in the alternative style (assume it is enhancement-mode if in doubt)." %}}

 ### Alternate Style #2